 9. Entrepreneurs and Business Owners

-- Business leaders who want to make data-driven decisions for growth and expansion.
+Business leaders looking to leverage data for growth and decision-making.

 10. Professionals Transitioning to Data-Driven Roles